Seven facts: The corporate due diligence in Thailand

 - Disputes and litigations

-The legal structuring would be incomplete without a proper tax planning.
-A subdividing into pre-deal phase, closing and post-acquisition is advisable and typical aspects are shown in the following overview:
+The legal structuring would be incomplete without proper tax planning.

 - Company formation and previous share transfer instruments